matthieu637/lhpo/README.md

 - [Grid5000](https://www.grid5000.fr/)
 - [Amazon Web Services](https://github.com/matthieu637/lhpo/tree/master/aws)

-lhpo rely on synchronization by NFS.
+lhpo relies on synchronization by NFS.
 There is no need to allocate a specific number of resources.

 Example with 3 agents controlloing the whole process :
 - [booker] a script checks that there is work remaining (with ./count.bash <dir>), monitor which nodes are free, then makes a reservation